-In your operating agreement do you spell out exactly how and when the members are paid out, or do you have to pay out your profits as they are incurred?
+In an operating agreement for an LLC do you have to spell out exactly how and when the distributions to members are paid out or do you have to pay out your profits as they are incurred?

 This way I know my exact cash flow to investors.

-I understand that they will pay taxes on the profits of the company, but is that regardless of how much I actually distribute to them (I do know that they won’t pay taxes on return of contribution) or do I need to pay them consistent with the profits of the company in addition to their return of contribution?
+I understand that they will pay taxes on the profits of the business, but is that regardless of how much I actually distribute to them (I do know that they won’t pay taxes on return of contribution or basis) or do I need to pay them consistent with the profits of the company in addition to their return of contribution?

 Thanks for this forum, these are burning questions.

 You can (and should) definitely spell out in exacting detail in your Operating Agreement how the LLC members will be paid.